sabriozturk-0x/sabriozturk-0x/README.md

 ## Hi there 👋

-I'm Sabri, an Application Security Engineer based in Germany.
+I'm Sabri, an Cyber Security Engineer based in Germany.

-I focus on offensive web application security, vulnerability research, and hands-on testing around the OWASP Top 10.
+I focus focused on penetration testing and application security.

 This is a profile, where I'll be uploading some projects and things I'm currently working on.

 ---

 ## 🛠 Tools
-- Burp Suite, OWASP ZAP
+- Burp Suite, ZAP
 - Nmap, Wireshark
+- Nessus, Nuclei
+- Metasploit, Docker
-- sqlmap, GoPhish
+- JUnit, Git

 ---